fgsfds/Blood-Voxel-Pack/readme.txt

 HOW TO USE
 ============================================================================================

+BuildGDX (1.04 and later) and EDuke32:
-Drop voxels.zip into "autoload" folder.
+- put voxels.zip into autoload folder
+- make sure "enable autoload folder" checkbox is enabled

 ============================================================================================